-In May 2024 the Ontario Divisional Court dismissed Gill's judicial review, upholding the cautions in Gill v.
+In May 2024 the Ontario Divisional Court dismissed Gill's judicial review, upholding the order for cautions in Gill v.
 Health Professions Appeal and Review Board, 2024 ONSC 2588.
 The court found that the College's actions were reasonable and proportionate.
 The case shows the problem with regulatory bodies made up of technical experts in their professional field, but who lack knowledge about constitutional rights.
 Physicians may be skilled and accustomed to applying medical standards but lack experience in weighing broader social goals and individual Charter rights.
 Yet this is the role of a professional regulator, and this lack of expertise and knowledge about the Charter becomes increasingly problematic as regulators stretch their mandates into regulating members' speech.
 As Bildy argued in the judicial review, the onus is on the regulator to engage in this robust analysis, and if they fail to do so, deference should not be assumed or granted.
+Dr. Gill has sought leave to appeal the Divisional Court decision.